 The working-from-home contradiction

 These findings are not unusual.
 This contradiction has been unearthed in several studies and surveys since the first lockdown.
-People, in general, seem to prefer working from home, but they also believe that isolation presents a real risk of negative mental health issues.
+People, mostly, seem to prefer working from home but also believe that isolation presents a real risk to mental health.

 Clearly, flexible working and working from home are certainly here to stay.

-If home working is the new normal, then it is important that employers learn how to make it work for their employees.
+If home working is the new normal, then it’s important that employers learn how to make it work for their employees.
 In fairness, employers were deprived of the opportunity to implement wellness policies because the lockdown happened so quickly.

-This is borne out in another survey which found that less than half (44%) of workers in the legal profession felt their employer had helped them to make adequate provisions to work from home in the long term.
+Another survey found that 44% of workers in the legal profession felt their employer helped them to make adequate provisions to work from home in the long term.